apalski/travel_tracker/README.md

 To use this app, just clone, run rake db:migrate and then run shotgun.
 Everything is set up and ready for you to use.

 ## Development
-After checking out the repo, run `bundle exec bin/setup` to install dependencies.
-Then, run `bundle exec rake spec` to run the tests.
-You can also run `bundle exec bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bundle install` to install dependencies.
+You can run `tux` or `rake console` for an interactive prompt that will allow you to experiment.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/apalski/nsw-national-parks-cli-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.